Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_ADCOMP_wakeup_LK/README.md

 3. Wake-up from SCR via register *STDBYWKP.SCRWKP*: *PMSWSTAT2.SCRWKP*

    If SCR wake-up trigger has occurred the SCR wake-up status LED (D2) turns on and the software waits for a button press event to occur (falling edge on P33.11/SCR P01.3) which can be triggered by pressing BUTTON1.
-   After the button press event the TriCore™ Cpu0 reenters *Standby Mode* again.
+   After the button press event the TriCore™ Cpu0 reenters *standby mode* again.

 4. No wake-up trigger